 4. Manual transmissions may be safer in the long run

-If you learn to drive a manual transmission in Winnipeg, you’ll need both hands to drive at all times.
-This is actually a wonderful thing, because you won’t be tempted to answer your phone or send text messages to your friends while driving.
+If you Learn to Drive Manual Transmission in Winnipeg, you’ll need both hands to drive at all times.
+This is a wonderful thing because you won’t be tempted to answer your phone or send text messages to your friends while driving.

 5. A manual transmission makes a good theft deterrent

-Most people these days never learn to drive a manual transmission in Winnipeg or anywhere.
+Most people these days never Learn to Drive Manual Transmission in Winnipeg or anywhere.
 Car thieves are no different.
-If a carjacker sees your gear shift, they may move onto the next unwitting motorist and leave you and your car unmolested.
+If a carjacker sees your gear shift, they may move on to the next unwitting motorist and leave you and your car unmolested.

 6. Manual transmissions offer better control in inclement weather

 No matter how good a driver you are, snowy conditions can truly test your skills.
-If you are in a manual shift vehicle, you’ll have better control in slippery roads and hazardous conditions.
+If you are in a manual shift vehicle, you’ll have better control over slippery roads and hazardous conditions.

 7. The good old roll-start solution